javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 Open in browser `http://localhost:7000/api/kidbank/users` and wait for response `["BOB","KATE","JOHN"]`

 ## Conclusion
-We created modular web application, with capabilities to run it self not only as a web-server.
-It takes time to get use to Guice modules, but once you get the idea the sky is your limit!
+* We created modular application, with capabilities to run it self not only as a web-server.
+* It takes time, to get use to Guice modules, but once you get, the idea the sky is your limit!

 Most important part.
 Have fun!